SwasthikBangera/HousingPrice/README.md

 # Housing Price Determination

-The goal is to predict housing prices using the Boston dataset.
-XGBoost
+The goal is to predict housing prices using the Boston dataset using the ML model XGBoost.

-Data preprocessing
+The following data operations were performed like Data preprocessing.

 Dataset plots